jdharrisnz/html-squircle/README.md

 - Customizable curve length, curve smoothness, background (solid color or gradient), stroke color, stroke width, and SVG injections to defs or body.
 - Easy to use with any web framework or vanilla JavaScript.
-- Exports React hooks that will cache results across components and sync with the size of an element.
+- Exports a React component that will sync with the size of an element and optionally cache results globally.

 ## Installation